foodfight/showz/whats-cookin/episode_30.md

 * [Six themes from Velocity Europe](http://radar.oreilly.com/2012/10/velocity-europe-six-themes.html) - Performance matters more, importance of the human factor in web operations, and more.

-* Obfuscurity's DevOpsDays Rome Presentation on [The State of Open-source Monitoring](https://speakerdeck.com/u/obfuscurity/p/the-state-of-open-source-monitoring)
+* Obfuscurity's DevOpsDays Rome Presentation on [The State of Open-source Monitoring](https://speakerdeck.com/u/obfuscurity/p/the-state-of-open-source-monitoring) is available over on SpeakerDeck.

-* In other conference news, the [PuppetConf Videos](http://puppetlabs.com/community/videos/puppetconf/)
+* In other conference news, the [PuppetConf Videos](http://puppetlabs.com/community/videos/puppetconf/) are now available, too.

-* [knife-env-dif](https://github.com/jgoulah/knife-env-diff) - a knife plugin which will diff the cookbook versions of two or more environments.
+* [knife-env-diff](https://github.com/jgoulah/knife-env-diff) - a knife plugin which will diff the cookbook versions of two or more environments.

 * [Part 1 of the Chef PeepCode Screencast](https://peepcode.com/products/chef-i) is now available.

 ### Upcoming Meetup Groups and Events
 * There's a new Chef Users Group in Los Angeles!
-If you live or work near LA, go [signup for this group](http://www.meetup.com/Los-Angeles-Chef-Users-Group/)
+If you live or work near LA, go [signup for this group](http://www.meetup.com/Los-Angeles-Chef-Users-Group/).

 * Chef Cafe meetings are informal gatherings that are a great place to ask ask questions about Chef and establish connections with people that can help you in the future.
 The [Bay Area Chef User Group](http://www.meetup.com/The-Bay-Area-Chef-User-Group/) is hosting Chef Cafe meetings on October 4 and 18 and the Chicago Chef Users' Group is holding one [on October 11](http://www.meetup.com/Chicago-Chef-User-Group/events/84546562).